Skip to main content

 Host, AMI ID, Account, and Zone tab fixable filter definitions:

-• Yes - The hosts listed contain fixable packages for the vulnerabilities found.
+• Yes - The hosts listed contain fixable packages and Windows applications for the vulnerabilities found.

-• No - The hosts listed contain unfixable packages for the vulnerabilities found.
+• No - The hosts listed contain unfixable packages and Windows applications for the vulnerabilities found.

 CVE, Package Name, and Package Namespace tab fixable filter definitions:

-• Yes - The vulnerabilities listed are for fixable packages.
+• Yes - The vulnerabilities listed are for fixable packages and Windows applications.

-• No - The vulnerabilities listed are for unfixable packages.
+• No - The vulnerabilities listed are for unfixable packages and Windows applications.

 Severity